arvidn/libtorrent/trunk/docs/manual.rst

 extract 'fingerprints' from the peer.
 Sometimes it can tell you which client the peer is using.
 See identify_client()_

-``pieces`` is a vector of booleans that has as many entries as there are pieces in the torrent.
-Each boolean tells you if the peer has that piece (if it's set to true) or if the peer miss that piece (set to false).
+``pieces`` is a bitfield, with one bit per piece in the torrent.
+Each bit tells you if the peer has that piece (if it's set to 1) or if the peer miss that piece (set to 0).

 ``seed`` is true if this peer is a seed.